-With the new subscription architecture, single subscriptions can now have multiple base plans, and each base plan can offer various discounts or offers.
-This new structure consists of three main components:
+In the Google’s billing system, subscriptions can incorporate multiple base plans, each providing various discounts or offers.
+This structure is comprised of three main components:

-- Subscriptions: Referring to sets of benefits that users can enjoy for a specific period (the items being sold).
+- Subscriptions: These represent sets of benefits that users can enjoy for a specific period (the items being sold).
 For instance, a "Gold tier" providing premium features for subscribers.

-- Base plans: Representing specific configurations of billing periods, renewal types, and prices (how the items are sold).
+- Base plans: These represent specific configurations of billing periods, renewal types, and prices (how the items are sold).
 Examples include "annual with auto-renewal" or "prepaid monthly."

-- Offers: Entailing discounts available to eligible users, modifying the base plan's price.
-For instance "free 14-day trial for new users."
+- Offers: These entail discounts available to eligible users, modifying the base plan's price.
+For instance, a "free 14-day trial for new users."

 Adapty SDK 2.6.0 already supports Google Billing Library v5 and v6 as well as the modern Google Play subscriptions structure such as multiple base plans per subscription, multiple offers per base plan, and multiple phases per offer.